-I was fortunate enough to see London bridge in 1989 before it collapsed in January of 1990.
-Continue reading Great Ocean Road, Port Campbell, Australia
+I was fortunate enough to see London bridge in 1989 before it collapsed in January of 1990. … Continue reading

 In the 4 years living down under, I only came across one Tasmanian Devil.
 They are about the size of an opossum and act pretty vicious.
 Not the best quality, but hey, it is a Tasmanian Devil….

 The kangaroos in Australia are as common as deer are here though the roos are not as timid.
 This place was near Adelaide in South Australia and was a refuge for kangaroos.
 The area was very large and the public was only allowed in a small area.
 If the kangaroos did not wan to socialize they just hopped off.

 Petting a Joey was quite the experience.
 These are all scanned from 35mm negatives.